 In the beginning, the emphasis of the Berlin Girls Choir was laid on the active participation in the worship services at the Linden Church.
 Today, the repertoire comprises of polyphonic spiritual and profane literature from all epochs, culminating in premieres of pieces written by contemporary composers.
 We sing a cappella, with piano accompaniment, chamber orchestras and big orchestras.

-In order to develop further in the choir and to form a sound-emitting body of high quality, the contact with the Musical School Wilmersdorf (today: Musical School City West) was established short after the foundation of the choir.
+In order to develop further in the choir and to form a sound-emitting body of high quality, the contact with the School of Music Wilmersdorf (today: Academy of Music City West) was established short after the foundation of the choir.

 Thus it is ensured that the girls are taught by artistically and educationally competent and professionally trained teachers.

-In 1998, the freelance composer, conductor and music teacher Sabine Wüsthoff took over the charge of the Berlin Girls choir.
+In 1998, the freelance composer, conductor and music teacher Sabine Wüsthoff took over the charge of the Berlin Girls Choir.
 She gave the choir a new structure and enlarged its profile.
-Since then, the Berlin Girls Choir concists of the Basic Choir (6 to 8 years), Junior Choir (8 to 10 years), Small Concert Choir (10 to 13 years) and Concert Choir (13 to 22 years).
+Since then, the Berlin Girls Choir consists of the Basic Choir (6 to 8 years), Junior Choir (8 to 10 years), Small Concert Choir (10 to 13 years) and Concert Choir (13 to 22 years).

 Furthermore, the Vokalconsort of the Berlin Girls Choir, in which former singers of the Concert Choir came together, was founded in Fall 2014.

-Since then, the realignment under Sabine Wüsthoff comprises also the preparation of participations in competitions, the human relations with other girls choirs within and outside of Germany as well as the involvement in Oratorio performances of Berlin choirs and in projects of the Berlin Rundfunk Choirs and orchestra.
+Since then, the realignment under Sabine Wüsthoff comprises also the preparation of participations in competitions, the human relations with other girls choirs within and outside of Germany as well as the involvement in Oratorio performances of Berlin choirs and in projects of the professional Berlin radio choirs and radio orchestras.

 During the course of its existence and by having been successful in national and international competitions, its distinctive sound and its efficient stage presence, the Berlin Girls Choir acquired itself a name beyond the municipalitys borders.